 I observed significant Chromatic Aberration in high contrast, especially from 200mm to 300mm.
 Stopping down helps improve this condition but will not remove the same permanently.
 Low light performance is also something that can be a lot better in this lens compatible with t3i.

 It will do a great job for the budget-savvy DSLR fans.
-I would call it an average performer but provides an excellent experience for teenagers or beginners and thus made it to our canon eos rebel t3 lenses list.
+I would call it an average performer but provides an excellent experience for teenagers or amateurs and thus made it to our canon eos rebel t3 lenses list.

 If you are an aspirant professional, this lens is good to start with.
 The lens would be ideal for sports and action photography.
 However, the focusing is not as good as it should be but at this price range, you would not get anything better than this anyway.